Can you recover lost data from a server?

 Causes of User Error Disasters

-- During a data loss disaster, restored backup data to exact location, thereby overwriting it
+- During a data loss disaster, restored backup data to the exact location, thereby overwriting it

 - Deleted files

-- Overwritten operating system with reinstall of OS or application software
+- Overwritten operating system with a reinstall of OS or application software

 Causes of Operating System Related Disasters